Swimming

 *Please note that these suggestions do not guarantee that you will secure a spot in your chosen program. |

-Will you continue to offer private lessons or personal swim sessions (pss)? |
+Do you offer private lessons or personal swim sessions (pss)? |

-We will continue to offer private and semi-private lessons and personal swim sessions when we can, however offering group swimming lessons is our priority.
+Yes, we offer private and semi-private lessons and personal swim sessions when we can, however offering group swimming lessons is our priority.
 Due to the demand of swimming lessons, it is important that we offer group lessons to give as many people as possible the opportunity to take swimming lessons. |

-My child is in the Orca level in the Westcoast Preschool program and is now 6-years-old.
+My child has completed the Westcoast Preschool program and is now 6 years old.
 What are my options for lessons? |

 Our Westcoast Preschool program is for children ages 3 to 6 years old so it is at your discretion if you would like to keep your child in the Westcoast Preschool program and repeat the Orca level or you can register into Swimmer 1 as the Lifesaving Society’s Swim for Life program is for children 5 to 12 years of age. |